corbella83/PopKorn/README.md

 }
 ```

-You can even override dependencies.
+You can even override dependencies using this.
 So, if you create the object like this:

 ```kotlin
 val hello = create<Hello> {